 The lagoon is breathtaking and it is no surprise that scenes of Troy (yes the Brad Pitt movie) and The Count of Monte Cristo have been filmed here.

-The 2-hour boat ride is worth it, even if you catch a stormy day as we did, and risk to be hit by a wave in the face and maybe puke over the board.
+The 2-hour boat ride is worth it, even if you catch a stormy day as we did, and risk being hit by a wave in the face and maybe puke over the board.

-But once you get to the destination and have a few hours to enjoy the clear blue water, it will all be worth it.
+But once you get to the destination and have a few hours to enjoy the clear blue water and one of the most beautiful beaches in Europe, it will all be worth it.

 We have also taken a small boat and went through the grottoes around Comino, where we have seen pink corals and people jumping off of cliffs in the crystal waters.

 One thing to have in mind nowadays is that the island can get really crowded, thus finding a more secluded spot could be challenging.
 Even so, with a little bit of perseverance and curiosity, you can find the right location.

 And swim in the very salty azure water.